raytroop/raytroop.github.io/source/_posts/clocking.md

 > Bae, Woorham; Jeong, Deog-Kyoon: 'Analysis and Design of CMOS Clocking Circuits for Low Phase Noise' (Materials, Circuits and Devices, 2020)
 >
-> Casper B, O’Mahony F. Clocking analysis, implementation and measurement techniques for high-speed data links: A tutorial.
+> Casper B, O'Mahony F. Clocking analysis, implementation and measurement techniques for high-speed data links: A tutorial.
 IEEE Transactions on Circuits and Systems I: Regular Papers.
-2009;56(1):17–39
+2009;56(1):17-39